peter88213/nvhelp-de/source/export_menu.rst

 -  Dokument’s **filename**: ``<project name>.odt``.
 -  Only “normal” chapters and sections are exported.
 Kapitels and sections marked “unused” are not exported.
--  Teil titles appear as first level heading.
+-  Teil Titels appear as first level heading.
--  Kapitel titles appear as second level heading.
+-  Kapitel Titels appear as second level heading.
 -  Abschnitts are separated by ``* * *``.
 The first line is not indented.
 -  Beginning from the second paragraph, paragraphs begin with indentation of the first line.